Protecting Communities from Growing Flood Concerns

 Improving Flood Resiliency: Options for Communities & Property Owners

 If a community drainage system is determined to be insufficient, recommendations are provided to improve stormwater management and strengthen community resilience.
 Potential suggestions for stormwater management and flood mitigation may include:

 In areas with high flood risk, a community may want to explore strategic buyouts of affected properties to help relieve the burden on residents.
 This option is often less expensive than infrastructure improvements and it provides opportunities for stormwater detention basins or public space improvements.

 To prevent sewer backup, it’s often wise for property owners in low-lying areas to install sewer backflow valves.
 Installed on the sewer service entering a home, a sewer backflow valve prevents sewage from pushing back up into a property.

 In place of traditional grass and shrub landscaping, native plants are a smart alternative.
 The use of native plants helps promote stormwater infiltration due to robust root systems that creating space within the ground.
 Additional benefits of native landscapes include improved water quality, biodiversity, and livability, as well as reduced maintenance and associated costs.

 Flood Control & Infrastructure Improvements

-Oftentimes, the most appropriate way to address rising flood waters is to provide additional conveyance capacity or storage.
+Oftentimes, the most appropriate way to address rising floodwaters is to provide additional conveyance capacity or storage.
 The Hamilton Drain project in Polk County, Iowa is a great example of this option.
 In this instance, a combination of stormwater wetlands and upsized culverts provided a dramatic shift in flood protection for the neighborhoods involved.
-This area, which previously experienced flooding on nearly an annual basis, is now able to withstand extreme flood events, such as the June 2018 storm that brought over 10 inches of rain.
+This area, which previously experienced flooding on a nearly annual basis, is now able to withstand extreme flood events, such as the June 2018 storm that brought over 10 inches of rain.